WordPress

 Quick fixes for WordPress-specific problems

-Search for "Waitlister" (not "waitlist") in the WordPress plugin directory.
+Search for "Waitlister" (not just "waitlist") in the WordPress plugin directory.
+The full name is "Waitlister – Waitlist & Pre-Launch Forms".
 If already installed, check that it's activated under PluginsInstalled Plugins.

-Go to SettingsWaitlister and verify your waitlist key is entered correctly.
-Copy it directly from your Waitlister dashboard (Overview page) with no extra spaces.
+Go to SettingsWaitlister and verify your waitlist key is entered correctly with no extra spaces.
+Copy it directly from your Waitlister dashboard (Overview page).
+If the key is correct and the shortcode still renders as text, try deactivating and reactivating the plugin.

-Check your waitlist key is correct in plugin settings.
-Verify your WordPress site domain is whitelisted in Waitlister (SettingsConfigureWhitelisted domains).
-Add both www and non-www versions.
+Check that your waitlist key is correct in plugin settings.
+Then verify your WordPress site domain is whitelisted in Waitlister (ConfigureWhitelisted domains).
+Add both yourdomain.com and www.yourdomain.com if applicable.

 The plugin works with all page builders.
-Add a Text/HTML widget and insert the [waitlister] shortcode.
+Add a Text or HTML widget and insert the [waitlister] shortcode.
 For Elementor specifically, use the Shortcode widget.
+For Divi, use the Code module.

-Each site needs the plugin installed separately.
+Each site in your multisite network needs the plugin installed separately.
 You can use the same waitlist key across all sites (shared waitlist) or different keys (separate waitlists per site).

 The plugin is language-agnostic.
-Form text and placeholders are customized in your Waitlister dashboard (FormEditor).
-Change them to any language you need.
+All form text and placeholders are customized in your Waitlister dashboard (FormEditor).
+Change them to any language you need — Waitlister supports 30+ languages.

 FAQ